I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

 Since I own a Sony a7 III and my Sound Devices MixPre-3 MK II which I usually take on multiple day trips when I go hiking or packrafting it was important for me to find out which battery pack has enough capacity and power not just for my Sony a7 III but also to charge other devices such as GoPro Hero 8, DJI Osmo Pocket, DJI Mavic Mini, DJI Osmo Action, Garmin InReach, headlamps or my iPhone.

 Another idea would be to take a solar panel with you to recharge the battery pack if the trips are even longer than a week and you don’t have any access to any other power sources.
 However, keep in mind that Solar panels only work when there is the sun.
-So a trip in Greenland or Scandinavia might limit your possibilities to charge your battery pack with a solar panel.
+So a trip to Greenland or Scandinavia might limit your possibilities to charge your battery pack with a solar panel.
 Below you can see my old power banks.

 Previously, I have used the Astro E3 10000 mAh for my trips which worked quite well for 4-5 days.

 However, on our trip to the Sarek National Park in Sweden we realized that 10000 mAh might not be sufficient for longer trips exceeding 4-5 days (depending on how much gear you have to charge).

-As we are planning a more extensive trip this year we had a look on a USB battery which has even more capacity at a similar weight and size of my old Anker Astro E3.
+As we are planning a more extensive trip this year we had a look at a USB battery which has even more capacity at a similar weight and size to my old Anker Astro E3.